cotes2020/jekyll-theme-chirpy/_posts/CTF-Challenges/2020-11-16-CTF-Red-BsidesIslamabad-2020.md

 ## Vulnerability?

-Well the issue here is what we call `Security through Obscurity`.
-Simply disabling some shortcut keys to access source code, saving sensitive data (username,password and that url) by using so called `encryption` on some Js files is a secure practise.
+Well i think the issue here is what we call `Security through Obscurity`.
+Simply disabling some shortcut keys to access source code, saving sensitive data (username,password and that url) by using so called `encryption` on some Js files is not a secure practise.

 ---